mixxxdj/manual/source/chapters/user_interface.rst

 **Eject Track Button**
   Clicking this button ejects the track from the deck.
-Alternatively you can use a keyboard shortcut, go to the chapter :ref:`control-keyboard` for more informations.
+Alternatively you can use a keyboard shortcut, go to the chapter :ref:`control-keyboard` for more information.

 **Beat-grid Adjust Button**
   Clicking this button adjusts the track beat-grid so that the current position is marked as a beat.
 This is useful if Mixxx was able to accurately detect the track's :term:`BPM` but failed to align the beat markers on the beats.
-For more informations, go to the chapter :ref:`djing-bpm-detection`.
+For more information, go to the chapter :ref:`djing-bpm-detection`.

 **Quantize Mode Toggle**
   If enabled, all cues, hotcues, loops, and beatloops will be automatically